 Audiovisual data.
 From time to time, the college or the ECC Foundation, a related not-for-profit organization, may record audio or use photographs or video of an individual's participation in events and may publish and use recordings or representations of individuals for promotion and educational purposes.

 Perceptual and attitudinal data.
 From time to time, the college or external partners may request perceptual or attitudinal information related to an individual's use or satisfaction with services.
 This type of data is commonly collected through web surveys, interviews, or focus groups.
-Specific practices for the collection of this type of data are contained in Administrative Procedure 3.906 .
+Specific practices for collecting this type of data are contained in Survey Use and Administration 3.906.
 While reports of perceptual data are summarized in aggregate and identifying information is redacted in shared reports, identifying information can at times be contained in open-ended questions, and for this reason, this type of data represents another form the college collects.

 Use and Retention of Personal Data